prashuk/iOS-AsyncAwait-SwiftUI/README.md

 - Caching the large images if it is available, otherwise small image

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
+- Currently, image caching is the weakest as it is storing data temporarily.
+If the app is terminated all the cached images are also deleted.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.